The Minful Learning Curriculum

 Intent

-At Alkerden, we believe that PSHE (Personal, Social, Health and Economic education) and RSE (Relationships and Sex Education) are fundamental to helping learners grow into confident, responsible, caring and informed young people.
-Through PSHE & RSE we aim to:
+At Alkerden C of E Primary Phase, we believe that PSHE (Personal, Social, Health and Economic education) and RSE (Relationships and Sex Education) are fundamental to helping learners grow into confident, responsible, caring and informed young people.
+Rooted in our Christian ethos and delivered through our curriculum, our intent is to provide a progressive and inclusive programme that supports every learner to develop the knowledge, skills and attributes needed to thrive both now and in the future.

-Help learners develop self-awareness, self-esteem and resilience so they understand themselves, their feelings and their strengths.
+- Help learners develop self-awareness, self-esteem and resilience, so they understand themselves, their feelings and their strengths, and can manage challenges with confidence

-Teach learners how to manage physical and emotional health, including mental wellbeing, healthy lifestyle choices, personal hygiene, safety, and awareness of how to seek help when needed.
+- Teach learners how to manage physical and emotional health, including mental wellbeing, healthy lifestyle choices, personal hygiene, safety, and knowing how and when to seek help

-Build learners’ understanding of diversity, equality, and community, promoting respect, kindness, inclusion and respect for difference.
+- Build learners’ understanding of diversity, equality and community, promoting respect, kindness, inclusion and appreciation of difference, in line with both British Values and our Christian vision

-Provide opportunities for learners to develop social skills: communication, teamwork, cooperation, conflict resolution, responsibility, and decision making.
+- Provide opportunities to develop key social skills, including communication, teamwork, cooperation, conflict resolution, responsibility and decision-making

-Help learners understand basic economic and financial awareness appropriate to their age, for example the value of money, saving, budgeting, and making responsible choices.
+- Develop age-appropriate economic and financial awareness, including understanding the value of money, saving, budgeting and making responsible choices

-Prepare learners for the challenges of growing up: changes in bodies and emotions, knowing about consent, boundaries, privacy, and how to keep themselves and others safe.
+- Prepare learners for the challenges of growing up, including changes in their bodies and emotions, understanding consent, boundaries, privacy, and how to keep themselves and others safe

-Through our PSHE & RSE curriculum, we aim to nurture well-rounded, responsible, thoughtful, and morally aware individuals who are equipped to make informed decisions, build healthy relationships, and contribute positively to their community.
+Through our PSHE & RSE curriculum, we aim to nurture well-rounded, responsible, thoughtful and morally aware individuals who are equipped to make informed decisions, build healthy relationships and contribute positively to their community.
+By the time they leave Alkerden CE Primary Phase, learners will be prepared for the next stage of their education as confident, respectful and compassionate young people.

 Implementation

-PSHE & RSE is taught regularly and systematically through the school, across all year groups from Early Years through to Year 6.
-The curriculum is carefully sequenced to reflect the growing understanding, maturity and needs of learners as they progress through the school.
+At Alkerden CE Primary Phase, PSHE and RSE are taught regularly and systematically across all year groups, from Early Years through to Year 6, using the Kapow Primary scheme.
+This provides a carefully sequenced, progressive curriculum that reflects the growing understanding, maturity and needs of learners as they move through the school.

 Impact

-Understand themselves: their emotions, strengths, challenges and how to manage feelings in healthy, constructive ways.
+- Understand themselves, including their emotions, strengths and challenges and be able to manage feelings in healthy, constructive ways

-Make informed, responsible decisions about health, safety, wellbeing, relationships, and personal choices.
+- Make informed and responsible decisions about their health, safety, wellbeing, relationships and personal choices

-Respect diversity and show empathy and understanding toward people from different backgrounds, cultures and beliefs.
+- Respect diversity and demonstrate empathy, showing understanding and appreciation of people from different backgrounds, cultures and beliefs

-Are socially responsible and aware: understanding their role in the community, their rights and responsibilities, and the impact their actions can have on others.
+- Be socially responsible and aware, understanding their role within the community, their rights and responsibilities, and the impact of their actions on others

-Possess resilience, emotional intelligence and self esteem, able to manage challenges, adapt to change, seek help when needed, and support others.
+- Demonstrate resilience, emotional intelligence and self-esteem, enabling them to manage challenges, adapt to change, seek help when needed and support others

-Understand basic financial and economic concepts appropriate to their age, able to make sensible decisions, develop awareness of managing resources, and appreciate the value of money and responsible choices.
+- Understand basic financial and economic concepts appropriate to their age, including the value of money, saving and making responsible choices

-Feel prepared for the transition to secondary school, adolescence and the wider world, confident in themselves, aware of their values, equipped with skills for healthy relationships and responsible decision making.
+- Feel well prepared for transition to secondary school and adolescence, confident in themselves, secure in their values and equipped with the skills needed for healthy relationships and responsible decision-making

-The impact of our PSHE & RSE curriculum will be seen in learners who demonstrate kindness, respect, empathy, responsibility and self-awareness.
-They will engage positively with others, show confidence in making decisions, manage challenges with resilience, understand the value of diversity and community, and carry a sense of moral awareness, care and social responsibility into the future.
+The impact of our curriculum will be seen in learners who demonstrate kindness, respect and empathy in their interactions with others.
+They will engage positively within the school community, show confidence in expressing themselves, and approach challenges with resilience and a growth mindset.

 PSHE & RSE Across the Stages